annawees/annawees.github.io/_posts/2017-01-25-basil-fried-rice.markdown

 <div id="instruction">
 <div id="image"><img src="/images/basilfriedrice4.jpeg"/> </div>
-<div id="step">Assemble the sauce by combining the fish sauce, tamari, honey, and rice wine vinegar.</div>
+<div id="step">Dice the garlic.
+Finely slice the thai chiles.</div>
 </div>

 <div id="instruction">
 <div id="image"><img src="/images/basilfriedrice5.jpeg"/> </div>
-<div id="step">By now, the water should be boiling.
-Add the noodles to the boiling water and reduce the heat to medium.
-Cook the noodles until tender, and then drain</div>
+<div id="step">Remove the basil leaves from the stem.
+Seperate the leaves into two groups; large leaves to add to the fried rice, and small leaves to use for plating.</div>
 </div>

 <div id="instruction">
 <div id="image"><img src="/images/basilfriedrice6.jpeg"/> </div>
-<div id="step"><i>While the rice noodles are cooking,</i> heat a large skillet on medium heat.
-Add a small amount sesame oil to coat the pan.
-Once the pan is hot add the garlic, shallots, scallions and chiles and cook until the garlic and shallots begin to turn brown.</div>
+<div id="step">Coat the bottom of a sauté or skillet with sesame oil and place on medium high heat. <i>(don't use all of it, you'll need it for later steps!)</i> Once the oil is hot add the garlic and thai chiles. </div>
 </div>